ueno-llc/react-native-starter/docs/FEATURES.md

 # Features

-This Starter Kit is packed with great features.
+ReactNativeStarterKit is packed with great features:

-## TypeScript

-We support TypeScript out of the box.
-Checkout `./components/button` for example how to write using TypeScript.

-You can disable TypeScript support by removing `./rn-cli.config.js`.

 ## Dependencies